umn-asr/shibboleths_lil_helper/README.markdown

 =====
 Shibboleth's Lil Helper (slh) is a tool that automates the generation of Apache/IIS Shibboleth Native Service Provider configuration & metadata files.
 It provides several benefits over manually configuring each NativeSp instance/server by:

-* __Providing a consistent configuration approach__ you can apply uniformly across all of the servers managed by your organization.
+* __Providing a consistent configuration approach__ applied uniformly across all servers in your organization.

-  * Makes deployment automation possible, errors less frequent, and troubleshooting easier.
+* __Providing conceptually simple linear process__ that distills the main steps associated with Shibboleth integration.

+* __Verifying metadata consistency__ across sites & hosts associated with particular Shibboletht SP entity_id.

 * __Dividing high level auth specs from actual NativeSp configuration__
   * Programmers can focus on high level goals like "protect files underneath the '/secure' directory on 'somewebsite.com'" rather than grappeling with the bewildering complexity of the NativeSp's interrelated XML files, the Shibboleth protocal, SAML, etc.

-* __Providing conceptually simple linear process__ that distills the main steps associated with Shibboleth integration.

-* __Verifying metadata consistency__ across sites & hosts associated with particular Shibboletht SP entity_id.
+__This code is under active development as of 11/12/2011__.
+Please watch this Github repo or periodically check CHANGLOG.markdown to stay to up-to-date.

+Use `gem update shibboleths_lil_helper` to get the most current version.

 Why another tool?
 -----------------